 Elite Tall Fescue | 1-2" per week |

 What if it Rains?
 Your goal is to supplement rainfall shortages.
-We recommend not using fixed timer irrigation settings - in other words, monitor rainfall and turn your irrigation off according to how many inches are in the rain gauge.
+We recommend that you don't use fixed-timer irrigation settings.
+Instead, monitor rainfall and turn your irrigation off according to the number of inches in the rain gauge.

 Using irrigation water to fill the gaps between rainfalls is critical to a healthy, attractive lawn.
-TifTuf Bermuda is the only exception, irrigation is not necessary to maintain an attractive lawn!
+TifTuf Bermuda is the only exception because irrigation is unnecessary to maintain a beautiful TifTuf lawn!

-If one or more inches of rainfall occur in a week, additional irrigation is not necessary.
+If one or more inches of rainfall occur in a week, additional irrigation is unnecessary.
 Example: if 1/2 inch of rain occurs within a growing week, apply 1/2 inch by irrigation.

-Avoid Runoff: Water a long as you can so the water percolates deeply into the soil while avoiding runoff (runoff is wasteful - you can save money and conserve resources by avoiding water runoff).
+Avoid Runoff: Water as long as you can so the water percolates deeply into the soil while avoiding runoff (runoff is wasteful - you can save money and conserve resources by preventing water runoff).

 Avoid irrigating so much that water runs off the lawn surface and on to walks and roads.

-If there is runoff, pause your irrigation to allow the water to seep into the soil.
+If runoff occurs, pause your irrigation to allow the water to seep into the soil.

-Clay soils require less water and less frequent waterings than sandier soils.
-Yet, compacted clay is a significant challenge and will require more watering than you expect (a particular problem in new construction).
+Clay soils require less water and less frequent watering than sandier soils.
+Yet, compacted clay is a significant challenge and will need more watering than you expect (a particular problem in new construction).

-Less water is required during cloudy weeks of summer when it's also slightly less hot out; same thing during the shoulder seasons of spring and fall.
-During these times, turn your irrigation on and off, according to your local shifts in weather.
+Less water is required during cloudy weeks of summer when it's also slightly less hot; same thing during the shoulder seasons of spring and fall.
+During these times, turn your irrigation on and off according to your local shifts in weather.

 There are two basic kinds of sprinkler systems: